Does job hunting stress you out? If your answer is yes, you’re not alone.

-We know that searching for a job can be difficult and maintaining motivation can be even harder, so to mark stress awareness day, we have shared advice to help minimise feelings of stress while on the lookout for a new job.
+But we want to help!
+We know that searching for a job can be difficult and maintaining motivation can be even harder, so to mark Stress Awareness Day, we’ve put together our top tips to minimise stress while looking for a new job.

 1) Break it down

-As of this week, there are almost one million live job adverts in the UK, which can seem like a daunting prospect at first.
-Before you start your job search it is important to drill down the exact requirements for a new role to narrow down opportunities and sort vacancies into manageable ‘chunks’.
+As of this week, there are over 1.2 million live job adverts in the UK, which can seem like a daunting prospect at first.
+Before you start your job search, it’s important to drill down the exact requirements for a new role to narrow down opportunities and sort vacancies into manageable ‘chunks’.

 Consider your skills and experience and any keywords associated with these, as well as things like location, salary, and company.
-Use search filters to distill opportunities into lists that feel more manageable so you’re not overwhelmed with 500,000+ potential jobs.
+Bear in mind that many employers have transitioned to a hybrid office set up or may even have fully remote options, so it’s worth considering jobs further afield too.
+Use search filters to sort opportunities into lists that feel more manageable so you’re not overwhelmed with too many options.
+Our Ultimate Guide to Finding a Job is a great place to start!

 2) Make the most of the tools available

 There are countless tools that have been created to make finding a job as easy as possible.
-Adzuna’s advanced search features are designed to search for specific phrases, salary limits or locations to help you find your specific requirements.
-A tool like ValueMyCV provides salary estimates based on your skills and experience, so you know your ‘market worth’ before starting your job search.
+Adzuna’s advanced search feature is designed to search for specific phrases, salary limits or locations to help you find your specific requirements.
+If you’re looking for a work-from-home position, we have a remote filter.
+We also add ‘Jobsworth’ estimates to any job ads that don’t specify advertised salaries, giving you guidance on pay when applying for a role.

 Take a look through recruitment sites, Jobcentre advice pages and job boards to find the tools that work for you, then use them at every opportunity to alleviate some of the pressure.